imdac/mtm6302-color-of-the-day-final/README.md

-# mtm6302-color-of-the-day-final
+# Color of the Day

+## Objective
-This repository contains the final version of the Color of the Day project.
+Using the Color of the Day API, allow the user to search for a color by a provided day.